Access to Higher Education Diploma: Science

-Under the guidance of our expert tutors, you will be encourage to explore different materials and techniques across our range of purpose-built workshops and studios.
-A good level of student participation is expected throughout the duration of the course.
+Under the guidance of our expert tutors, you will be encourage to explore different materials and techniques across our range of comfortable classrooms and well-equipped labs A good level of student participation is expected throughout the duration of the course.

 Reasons to choose this course

 The Access Science course provides you with a strong set of skills and technical capabilities to enable you to achieve, whichever your chosen pathway.
 We have an excellent record of getting people into top universities such as the University of York, Leeds Beckett University and Sheffield Hallam University.

 Course fees vary each year.
 Prospective students are advised to contact us for the latest fees.